 I tend to get tired of jewelry quickly (except for the pieces I wear every single day) so I love Rocksbox as a way to wear trendier pieces and try new styles without being stuck with a lot of jewelry box clutter.

 I didn’t purchase any pieces in this box, but I wore them all several times!
-Can’t wait to receive my next box.
+Seems like a good way to reduce jewelry clutter and try new styles.